 Here’s the most common and obvious mistakes I’ve seen and how they lead to lost clients.

-The biggest mistake agencies make that sabotage client relationships is not consistently doing reporting for every client.
+The biggest mistake agencies make that sabotage client relationships is not consistently doing client reporting (for every client).
 Clients need to be reminded what you’re doing, how it’s working and why you’re doing it.

 When I started delivering online marketing services in the late 90s, there weren’t easy ways to prove a ROI: it wasn’t easy to show clients how campaigns and tactics produced new sales opportunities.